Lin Join-sane: Chen Yunlin visit to Taiwan

 In early May 2013, former President of Association for Relations Across the Taiwan Straits (ARATS) Chen Yunlin made a private visit to Taiwan after his term in ARATS has finished.
 In Taiwan, he met and had a talk with Lin.

 2013 cross-strait service trade agreement

 In end of June 2013, Lin led a delegation from Taiwan to visit Shanghai for the Cross-Strait Service Trade Agreement signing.
 The Taiwanese delegation includes Kao Koong-lian, Vice Chairman and Secretary-General of Straits Exchange Foundation, Chang Hsien-yao, Deputy Minister of Mainland Affairs Council and Cho Shih-chao, Vice Minister of Economic Affairs.
 Lin was greeted by Chen Deming, the new President of ARATS.

 The cross-strait service trade agreement was signed on 21 June 2013 which consists of four chapters and twenty four articles.
-Under the agreement, 64 Taiwanese industries will be opened to Chinese Mainland investments, ranging from transportation, tourism and traditional Chinese medicine sectors.
-Meanwhile, 80 Chinese Mainland industries will be opened to Taiwanese investments, ranging from finance, retail, electronics, publishing and travel sectors.
+Under the agreement, 64 Taiwanese industries will be opened to investments from Mainland China, ranging from transportation, tourism and traditional Chinese medicine sectors.
+Meanwhile, 80 industries in Mainland China will be opened to Taiwanese investments, ranging from finance, retail, electronics, publishing and travel sectors.